AWS Lambda Java Integration

 Serverless Framework

-functions: api: handler: com.example.Handler events: - http: path: /{proxy+} method: ANY
+service: my-java-lambda provider: name: aws runtime: java21 memorySize: 512 timeout: 10 package: artifact: build/libs/function.jar functions: api: handler: com.example.Handler events: - http: path: /{proxy+} method: ANY

 AWS SAM

-Resources: MyFunction: Type: AWS::Serverless::Function Properties: CodeUri: build/libs/function.jar Handler: com.example.Handler Runtime: java21 MemorySize: 512 Timeout: 10 Events: ApiEvent: Type: Api Properties: Path: /{proxy+} Method: ANY
+AWSTemplateFormatVersion: '2010-09-09' Transform: AWS::Serverless-2016-10-31 Resources: MyFunction: Type: AWS::Serverless::Function Properties: CodeUri: build/libs/function.jar Handler: com.example.Handler Runtime: java21 MemorySize: 512 Timeout: 10 Events: ApiEvent: Type: Api Properties: Path: /{proxy+} Method: ANY

 Constraints and Warnings

-Java-Specific Considerations
+Java-Specific Constraints

 -